AlexandreMary/IAL-build/README.md

 *Tools for Source Code Management and build of IAL code.*

-This packages wraps around IAL git repo management, bundling (ecbundle package) and build systems (for now gmkpack only) to help transitioning from source code to IAL binary executables.
+This package wraps around IAL git repo management, bundling (ecbundle package) and build systems (for now gmkpack only) to help transitioning from source code to IAL binary executables.
+It provides a python package to do so, as well as a set of command-line tools.

 Dependancies
 ------------